You hear his voice every June. The pitch dialed up a few notches with a clear, calculated message.

 Silver's work has gained recognition.
 Sports Illustrated named him Executive of the Year in 2014.
 The Sports Business Journal named Silver Sports Executive of the Decade in 2019.
 Silver has also earned recognition on TIME's 100 Most Influential People list and as one of Fortune's 50 Greatest Leaders.

 Adam Silver Net Worth

-Silver has managed to grow the league’s revenue each year of his commissionership so far.
-The NBA’s popularity has exploded, and Silver has it in good hands.
+Silver has managed to consistently grow the league's revenue during his commissionership so far.
+The NBA's popularity has exploded, and Silver has it in good hands.